aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheFailover2Plugin.md

 ## Using the Failover Plugin v2

-The Failover Plugin v2 will **NOT** be enabled by default.
-It must be explicitly included by adding the plugin code `failover2` to the [`plugins`](../UsingTheNodejsWrapper.md#plugins) parameter, or by adding it to the current [Configuration Profile](../UsingTheNodejsWrapper.md#configuration-profiles).
+Since version 2.1.1, the Failover Plugin v2 will be enabled by default if the [`plugins`](../UsingTheNodejsWrapper.md#plugins) value is not specified.
+In earlier versions the [Failover Plugin](./UsingTheFailoverPlugin.md) (`failover`) was the one enabled by default.
+The Failover Plugin v2 can also be explicitly included by adding the plugin code `failover2` to the [`plugins`](../UsingTheNodejsWrapper.md#plugins) parameter, or by adding it to the current [Configuration Profile](../UsingTheNodejsWrapper.md#configuration-profiles).
 After you load the plugin, the failover2 feature will be enabled.

 Please refer to the [failover configuration guide](../FailoverConfigurationGuide.md) for tips to keep in mind when using the failover plugin.